4 Tips to Prepare Trees for Winter

 Why You Should Prepare Trees for Winter

 With winter comes risks to your trees’ health and safety.
-The cold temperatures can weaken the root systems, strong winds and storms can break off branches and damage the surroundings, and even the sun and radiant heat can cause issues.
-Below are 4 tips to help your trees during the winter season.
+The cold temperatures can cause stress and damage to tree roots and tissues.
+Strong winds and storms can break off branches and damage the surroundings.
+At the same time, snow and ice can add unexpected weight, potentially causing branches to snap.
+Even the sun and radiant heat can cause issues.

 Watering is one of the essential ways homeowners can prepare trees for winter.
-Water helps provide nutrients to trees and acts as an insulator, protecting the tree’s cells from the cold weather damage.
-If the soil beneath a tree has an adequate amount of water, the soil stays warmer during the winter.
-Newly planted trees or young trees are even more susceptible to winter damage, so providing enough water before the ground freezes is especially important.
+Water helps provide nutrients to trees and acts as an insulator, protecting the tree’s cells from cold weather damage.
+If the soil beneath a tree has adequate water, the soil stays warmer during the winter.
+Newly planted or young trees are even more susceptible to winter damage, so providing enough water before the ground freezes is especially important.
 Ensuring that your trees have had enough water before the cold weather kicks in will go a long way to keeping them healthy during winter.

-2. Trimming & Pruning
+3. Trimming & Pruning

-Any wounds from trimming and pruning will heal more quickly since the tree is expending no energy on new growth, so the tree will be less likely to become infected from disease or insects.
+Any wounds from trimming and pruning will heal more quickly since the tree is expending no energy on new growth, so the tree will be less likely to become infected by disease or insects.
 So to better prepare trees for winter and keep them healthy and your property safer, contact your arborist for pruning and trimming services.

-3. Reflective Tree Wraps
+4. Reflective Tree Wraps

 Although cold damage is most common during winter, tree bark can also get damaged from the bright sun, which a reflective tree wrap can alleviate.
-When the winter sun shines directly onto and warms a tree trunk, the heat triggers a growth response, which results in new growth tissues that are susceptible to damage once the temperature drops.
-“Sun scald” can be an issue during clear, sunny winter days, but may be prevented with a reflective tree wrap around the trunk to reflect the sun’s heat.
-Check with your arborist to see if this method is recommended for your trees.
+When the winter sun shines directly onto and warms a tree trunk, the heat triggers a growth response, which results in new growth tissues that are susceptible to damage (called “sun scald”) once the temperature drops.
+Tree wraps work by reflecting sunlight, thereby preventing the tree trunk from absorbing excessive heat.
+The resultant controlled temperature inhibits that unexpected growth response in trees.